Credit Score for Apartments: Complete Guide to Rental Checks

 • No credit history ≠ Bad credit (landlords understand first apartment)

-• Score below 622 usually triggers extra requirements (guarantor, advance rent, higher bond)
+• Score below 622 often means extra steps (backer, rent upfront, higher bond)

 • Score above 726 makes approval easy even with lower income